Download This Bill in Microsoft Word format

 Section 59-8-125.
 (A) The department shall develop an online electronic system for payment for services authorized by participating parents pursuant to this chapter and the guidelines provided by the department.
 Parents may not be reimbursed for out-of-pocket expenses.

-(E) Payments made by the department must remain in force until a parent or scholarship student is proven to have participated in a prohibited activity specified in this chapter, a scholarship student returns to a public school in his resident public school district, or a scholarship student graduates from high school or attains twenty-two years of age, whichever occurs first.
-A scholarship student who enrolls in his resident public school district is considered to have returned to a public school for the purpose of determining the end of the term.
-Any money remaining in the student's account reverts back to the K-12 education lottery scholarship fund.
+(D) Payments made by the department must remain in force until a parent or scholarship student is proven to have participated in a prohibited activity specified in this chapter, a scholarship student returns to a public school in his resident public school, a scholarship student no longer is an eligible student, or a scholarship student graduates from high school or attains twenty-two years of age, whichever occurs first.
+A scholarship student who enrolls in his resident public school is considered to have returned to a public school for the purpose of determining the end of the term.

-(F) The department may suspend or deactivate an account for substantial misuse or the scholarship student leaves the program for any reason, at which time any remaining funds must reverts to the ESTFK-12 education lottery scholarship fund.
+(E) The trustee may suspend or deactivate an account for substantial misuse or the scholarship student leaves the program for any reason, at which time any remaining funds must revert to the ESTF.

 SECTION 5.
 Section 59-8-130 of the S.C.
 Code is amended to read:

 Section 59-8-130.
-If a scholarship student's program of academic instruction is terminated for any reason before the end of the semester or school year and the student does not resume instruction within thirty days, then the parent shall notify the department and remaining funds in the account revert to the ESTFK-12 education lottery scholarship fund.
+If a scholarship student's program of academic instruction is terminated for any reason before the end of the semester or school year and the student does not resume instruction within thirty days, then the parent shall notify the department and remaining funds in the account revert to the ESTF.

 SECTION 6.
 Section 59-8-135 of the S.C.
 Code is amended to read: